-- Refuse to open an account or require an Intermediary to refuse to open an account if you fail to (i) provide a taxpayer identification number, a Social Security Number or other government-issued identification (e.g., for an individual, a driver's license or passport); or (ii) certify that such number or other information is correct (if required to do so under applicable law). - Reject or restrict any purchase or exchange order by a particular purchaser (or group of related purchasers) for any reason in its discretion.
-Without limiting the foregoing, the Trust may reject or restrict purchase and exchange orders by a particular purchaser (or group of related purchasers) when a pattern of frequent purchases, sales or exchanges of shares of a Fund is evident, or if purchases, sales or exchanges are, or a subsequent redemption might be, of a size that would disrupt the management of a Fund. - Close a Fund to new investors from time to time and reopen any such Fund whenever it is deemed appropriate by the Investment Adviser. - Provide for, modify or waive the minimum investment requirements. - Modify the manner in which shares are offered. - Modify the sales charge rate applicable to future purchases of shares.
+- Refuse to open an account or require an Intermediary to refuse to open an account if you fail to (i) provide a taxpayer identification number, a Social Security Number or other government-issued identification (e.g., for an individual, a driver's license or passport); or (ii) certify that such number or other information is correct (if required to do so under applicable law). - Reject or restrict any purchase order by a particular purchaser (or group of related purchasers) for any reason in its discretion. - Close the Fund to new investors from time to time and reopen any such Fund whenever it is deemed appropriate by the Investment Adviser. - Provide for, modify or waive the minimum investment requirements. - Modify the manner in which shares are offered.

 Shares of the Fund are only registered for sale in the United States and certain of its territories.
-Generally, shares of the Fund will only be offered or sold to "U.S. persons" and all offerings or other solicitation activities will be conducted within the United States, in accordance with the rules and regulations of the Securities Act of 1933, as amended ("Securities Act").
+Generally, shares of the Fund will only be offered or sold to "U.S. persons" and all offerings or other solicitation activities will be conducted within the United States, in accordance with the rules and regulations of the Securities Act of 1933, as amended (the "Securities Act").

-A Fund may allow you to purchase shares through an Intermediary with securities instead of cash if consistent with the Fund's investment policies and operations and approved by the Investment Adviser.
+The Fund may allow the Investment Adviser to purchase shares on your behalf with securities instead of cash if consistent with the Fund's investment policies and operations.
+The Fund may also allow your Intermediary to purchase shares on your behalf with securities instead of cash if consistent with the Fund's investment policies and operations and approved by the Investment Adviser.